AninditaBasu/writing-technically/docs/source/courses-dita-authoring-topics-linking.md

 -  In topics:
     - `<xref>` is for inline links; the title of the linked topic is automatically treated as the link text.
     -  `<related-links>` is for specifying a linked list at the end of the file.
 -  In maps, `<reltable>` is used for specifying topic links.
+-  In 2-column reltables, all files in the first column contain links to files in the second column,  but files in the same cell in a row don't link to each other.
-All files in a row link to each other but files in the same cell in that row don't link to each other.
+-  In 3-column reltables, all files in a row link to each other, but files in the same cell in a row don't link to each other.

 ##  Exercise